thumblemonks/riot/README.markdown

       asserts_topic.kind_of(Billionaire)
     end

 If you'd like to add a description to your assertion about the topic, but still would like to avoid the redundancy of an assertion simply returning the topic from it's block, you can omit the block all together as follows:

     context "a trazillionaire" do
       setup { MoneyMaker.build(:trazillionaire) }
       asserts("is a trazillionaire").kind_of(Trazillionaire)
     end

+##### Asserting methods on topic

+A very common assertion pattern with Riot is calling a method on the topic and asserting it's output.
+For instance, the following is not an uncommon thing to see in an `ActiveRecord` test:

+    context "A new post" do
+      setup { Post.new(:name => "Howdy ya'll") }
+      asserts("name") { topic.name }.equals("Howdy ya'll")
+    end

+Since Riot is all about reducing redundancy and increasing semantics, it makes a ton of sense to be able to do this instead:

+    context "A new post" do
+      setup { Post.new(:name => "Howdy ya'll") }
+      asserts(:name).equals("Howdy ya'll")
+    end

+And now you can!
+Isn't that just so much easier to read?

 <a name="examples-equality"></a>
 #### Example: Equality